-How to manage a freelance team to achieve great synergy
+How to manage multiple freelancers to achieve great synergy

 Elena Prokopets